 This is what I think about when I ride… Jhciacb

-Whether you ride a bike or not, thank you for taking the time to ride along with me today.
+Whether you ride a bike or not, thank you for taking the time to ride along this week.
 If you haven’t already, please scroll up and subscribe.
 If you like what you read, give it a like and a share.
 If not, just keep scrollin’.
-Oh, and there’s this from Old 97s.
+Oh, and there’s this from Link Wray.
 Enjoy…!